jncc/sac-microsite/README.md

 #### Updating the live site

-Updateing the live site is done by simply merging the changes from the develop branch onto master.
+Updating the live site is done by merging the changes from the develop branch onto master and then running the sac-microsite-deploy-to-live job

     git checkout master
     git merge develop
     git push

+Next run the sac-microsite-deploy-to-live job.

 ## Live site deployment